 The Mother of All Business Technology Questions: Single Platform or Best-of-Breed?

 Modern intranets offering a combination of solutions have a clear advantage.
 However, there are now applications like Microsoft SharePoint which focus on teamwork.
 On the other hand, there are CMS applications that are focused on communication and ideally supported on mobile channels.
 From a technology standpoint, we see an old strategy argument: which approach is better, single platform or best-of-breed?

 A single platform for the digital workplace has been the dream of CIO's for years now.
 However, the trending tools now available via mobile and cloud have changed the game.
 They have made best-of-breed approaches the obvious choice.

 Here are 5 key reasons to choose a best-of-breed approach:

 - The requirements for use cases like project management, communities, or communication are becoming much more specific.
 And new approaches and trends from the web continue to be added.
 A single platform is unable to match that speed while simultaneously giving the attention to detail necessary throughout the platform.

 - Digital workplace use cases have different target groups.
 These groups are in an ongoing fight between "great reach" and "great security."
 It's nearly impossible for a single platform to provide a convincing solution that serves the needs of all of your employees.

 - Standard Cloud solutions are more cost effective than platforms with specific and often expensive customizations.

-The goal of this series of articles is to look deeper into enterprise communication requirements and show what's really needed in order to reach all of your employees.
-These solutions have been shaped by the experiences of hundreds of companies of different sizes, often with multiple locations.
+The goal of this series of articles is to look deeper into enterprise communication requirements.
+We hope to show you what's really needed in order to reach all of your employees.
+These solutions have arisen from our first-hand experiences of hundreds of companies of different sizes, often with multiple locations.